Yandex Cloud

 You can get the cluster name with the list of clusters in the folder.

-This command grants the user access permissions for the listed databases.
+This command grants the user access to the listed databases.

-To revoke access to a specific database, remove its name from the list and provide the updated list to the command.
+To revoke access to a specific database, remove its name from the list, and run the command with the updated list.

-2. To change user's quota settings, run the following command, listing all quotas by specifying the --quota parameter for each one:
+2. To change user quota settings, run the following command, specifying each quota in a separate --quota parameter:

 yc managed-clickhouse user update <username> \